Ningxiao-Tang/Quest2/requirment.md

 ### rules

 1. Every round, monsters either fight or move one cell forward
-2. Every eight round, three new monsters spaen in the monsters' Nexus
+2. Every eight rounds, three new monsters spawn in the monsters' Nexus
 3. Hero/Monster cannot pass each other without killing other
 4. Heroes regain 10% of their hp and 10% of their mana at the start of every round
-5. When hero dies, respawn on the nexr round
+5. When hero dies, respawn on the next round
 6. Nexus of the heroes serves as a Market